tobymao/18xx/lib/engine/ability/README.md

   the number of green or higher tile upgrades.
 When these are set, the ability cannot be used for both new tile lays and upgrades.
 With these set, you need to make sure the `ability.use!` call includes an `upgrade` kwarg.
+- `count_per_or`: used if private ability limits the amount of tile lays that you can use per OR.

 ## train_buy